-BlackBerry co-founders said to be in talks with Cerberus, Qualcomm about joint bid for company [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+BlackBerry co-founders said to be in talks with Cerberus, Qualcomm about joint bid for company [UPDATED]Alex Wagner - Editorial Director of News and Content

 Earlier this month, it was revealed that BlackBerry co-founders Mike Lazaridis and Doug Fregin may be interested in trying to acquire the troubled handset manufacturer, with the pair going so far as to hire some advising firms to help review their options.
 Now it looks like they may be getting some help in their effort.